Janeamy/alx-low_level_programming/README.md

-Contains files that write scripts and programs in C
+This repo contains files that writes programs,functions and scripts in C